The Hanging Tree (The Hunger Games song): Background and release

-Composition and use in books
+Composition and use

-Music critics compared "The Hanging Tree" to "Strange Fruit" by Billie Holiday (pictured left) (top for mobile phones) and the writings of Frederick Douglass (pictured right) (bottom for mobile phones).
+Music critics compared "The Hanging Tree" to "Strange Fruit" by Billie Holiday, and the writings of Frederick Douglass.

 "The Hanging Tree" is composed in the key of A minor with a "moderately, somewhat freely" tempo of 88 beats per minute.
 Lawrence's vocals span a range of E_{3} to E_{4} and its chord progression follows a basic sequence of A5–Am–A^{sus}–F/A. It is a folk ballad, accompanied with orchestral strings and a choir.
 Chris Payne of The Hollywood Reporter called it a "minimal folk sing-a-long".

 WBUR noted that the song's themes represent the tropes of Appalachian music, which commonly used murder themes in their lyrics.
 "The Hanging Tree" received comparisons to other songs such as "Tom Dooley", Billie Holiday's 1939 ballad "Strange Fruit" (which also includes references to hanging and trees), and the civil rights protest song "We Shall Overcome" as well as a passage from Frederick Douglass's memoir My Bondage and My Freedom (1855) about African-American spirituals.
 In the film, Lawrence performs the song a cappella.
 Zegler's version is slower and features a guitar, more in the style of a lullaby.

 In the novel's context, it is a song that Katniss learned from her father, and is used as a battle cry.
 Katniss's mother prohibited the use of the song in her home after hearing Katniss and her sister Primrose chant the song while making necklaces.
 Peeta Mellark, Katniss's love interest, associates "The Hanging Tree" with her father; Peeta heard her father sing the song once when he traded goods at Peeta's parents' bakery.